© 2023 ELECTRIFICATION COALITION

 Funded from Oct 1, 2021–Sept 30, 2026

-Distributed by the U.S. Department of Agriculture (USDA) quarterly
+Distributed by the Department of Agriculture, Rural Development

-The Rural Energy for America Program Renewable Energy Systems and Energy Efficiency Improvement Guaranteed Loans and Grant program provides funding to agricultural producers and small businesses in rural locations for the purchase, installation, and construction of energy efficiency improvements, which may include commercial EV charging infrastructure and EV acquisition according to the Department of Transportation rural toolkit.
+The Rural Energy for America Program Renewable Energy Systems and Energy Efficiency Improvement Guaranteed Loans and Grant program provides funding to agricultural producers and small businesses in rural locations to purchase, install, and construct energy efficiency improvements, which may include commercial EV charging infrastructure and EV acquisition.
+Application windows begin on the following dates:

 The Port Infrastructure Development Program supports planning and technical assistance for the electrification of ports.
 EV charging infrastructure for electric drayage vehicles and medium- and heavy-duty EVs, as well as related grid upgrades, are also eligible.